Element - 2010 Cabernet Franc.jpg

 230 Cases Produced | 23 Cases Remaining

 Red and black fruits mix with red currant, black currant, and plum on the nose.
 With perceptible green pepper notes, tobacco, and cedar character, the finish is long and elegant.
-The wine is beginning to reach its first prime drinking window.
+This wine is now entering its first prime drinking window.

-This was our first work with cabernet franc.
-After working with a fellow Master Sommelier in Washington, I was a bit terrified about working with cabernet franc in the Finger Lakes, but this vintage set us at ease!
+This was our first experience working with Cabernet Franc.
+After collaborating with a fellow Master Sommelier in Washington, I was initially apprehensive about working with Cabernet Franc in the Finger Lakes—but this vintage put our worries to rest!

-Christopher’s Journal: A mild winter led to a heavy crop, but a warm dry year allowed wines to achieve complete ripeness and full flavor development.
-Considered a blockbuster year in the Finger Lakes at the time, this is our first vintage, and one of the best red wine vintages to date.
+Christopher’s Notes: A mild winter led to a heavy crop, but a warm and dry year allowed the wines to achieve full ripeness and complete flavor development.
+Considered a blockbuster year in the Finger Lakes at the time, this is our first vintage and remains one of the best red wine vintages to date.

 Cab_Franc_grape.jpeg